 The Application Dashboard provides a complete view of the applications monitored by NetScaler MAS and provides key information related to the applications.
 For example, the dashboard displays performance and security metrics, counters, and the health status of the applications.
 To display information about a particular application, select the application.
 In the Summary panel, bar graphs show metrics such as app score and threat indexes, for the monitored applications.

 View your applications

-The application dashboard displays applications as nodes on a treemap, which are sized according to the data volume of the application.
-The color of a tile indicates the application’s app score, with red denoting minimal health and blue denoting good health.
+The application dashboard displays applications as nodes on a tree map, which are sized according to the data volume of the application.
+The color of a tile indicates the application’s app score.

-You can switch your application dashboard view to treemap or tiles by selecting one of the options from the application dashboard screen, wherein you can see the applications’ details in the form of cards.
+You can switch your application dashboard view to tree map or tiles by selecting one of the options from the application dashboard screen.
+You can see the details of the application in the form of cards.
 By default, 250 applications are displayed on the application dashboard, to view more applications, click the next page option.

-Applications are grouped by the categories that were selected when the applications were defined.
+Category allows you to group applications when you define the applications.
 Applications can be sorted or made visible by selecting application metrics from the application summary panel.
-For example, if you want to show the applications that have a app score in the range 20-40, select the appropriate bar graph from the App Score section of the App Summary Panel.
+For example, you want to show the applications that have an app score in the range 20–40.
+Select the appropriate bar graph from the App Score section of the App Summary Panel.
 Similarly, you can select other metrics in the App Summary Panel.

 App summary panel

 The App Summary Panel displays all the metrics of the applications that are visible on the application dashboard.
 This panel enables you to sort and view the applications on the dashboard by selecting or deselecting application metrics.
 The App Summary Panel displays the following metrics: